codebude/QRCoder/README.md

 byte[] qrCodeImage = qrCode.GetGraphic(20);
 ```

 **Note:** Micro QR codes have limitations on data capacity and error correction levels.
 They support versions M1 through M4 (specified as -1 to -4), and not all ECC levels are available for all versions.
 M1 only supports detection (no ECC), M2 and M3 support L and M levels, and M4 supports L, M, and Q levels.
+For detailed capacity tables, see the [Micro QR Code specification](https://www.qrcode.com/en/codes/microqr.html).

 ### Working with QRCodeData